chef-boneyard/chef-provisioning/docs/configuration.md

 ### Private keys

-chef-metal also helps you link up Metal to your private keys.
-The `private_key_paths` and `private_keys` Chef config variables let you tell Metal about sets of named private keys and paths where private keys can be found.
+chef-provisioning also helps you link up to your private keys.
+The `private_key_paths` and `private_keys` Chef config variables let you tell Chef about sets of named private keys and paths where private keys can be found.

-By default, chef-metal will search for a private key named 'blah' in <config dir>/keys/blah, or ~/.ssh/blah.
+By default, chef-provisioning will search for a private key named 'blah' in <config dir>/keys/blah, or ~/.ssh/blah.

 This manifests, for example, when you bootstrap AWS servers: